Asif3615/Asif3615/README.md

 - :telescope: I’m working as a Business Analyst at Ellocent Labs IT Solutions Pvt.
 Ltd. and contributing to the Data and Business Analyst community.

-- :seedling: Exploring Machine Learning ,Deep Learning, Agile Methodology, Scrum, Data Visualization, and Artificial Intelligence.
+- :seedling: Exploring Machine Learning, Deep Learning, Agile Methodology, Scrum, Data Visualization, and Artificial Intelligence.

 - :zap: In my free time, I work through challenges on Google Colab and Visual Studio from various sources, which helps me develop new skills.